finqu/aptl/docs/best-practices.md

 Theme: @{preferences.theme|"light"}
 ```

-### Validate Required Variables

-Check for required data before using it:
+Check for required data before using it to prevent errors:

 ```aptl
 @if user.name and user.email